 As far as safety is concerned, newborn babies when tightly swaddled hardly move around, especially for the first one or two months.
 This means there is no chance of them turning and suffocating each other.

-That said, if you put twin babies in one crib, you must practice safe sleep habits as set by the American Academy of Pediatrics;
+That said, if you put twin babies in one cot, you must practice safe sleep habits as set by the American Academy of Pediatrics;

-- Place the twins on their back across the crib with their heads and feet facing the sides of the crib.
+- Place the twins on their back across the cot with their heads and feet facing the sides of the cot.
 This ensures there is enough space between them to avoid overheating.

 - Have the twins sleep in your room for at least the first six months.
 Room sharing with the parents can reduce the risk of SIDs by as much as 50 percent.